yyjtech/code-of-conduct/README.md

 * Advocating for, or encouraging, any of the above behavior.
 * Sustained disruption of community events, including talks and presentations.

+### Spam

+As a local community, promoting of things unrelated to Victoria, BC is often considered spam and the community is very sensitive to this.

+* DMing members to promote things is *not* allowed.
+Users who do this will be warned, and failure to stop will result in having your account suspended.
+* Posting to promote things unrelated to Victoria, BC or with no clear benefit to the community *will be removed*.
+Users who do this will be warned, and failure to stop will result in having your account suspended.
+For example:
+  * Sharing an app or website where the content is not related to Victoria, BC or nearby local area is *not* allowed.
+  * Promoting other general tech resources (e.g. websites for finding work, tools, apps) is *not* allowed.

+These things are acceptable within the community standards:
+* Events and job postings that are on-topic for the technology industry and are possible to attend remotely or have a clear benefit to members of the community (e.g. access to funding) are allowed.
+* Self-promotion is permitted in #shameless-self-promotion, provided it meets the above criteria of being related to Victoria (e.g. built by a member of the Victoria or nearby tech community).

 ## 5\.
 Consequences of Unacceptable Behavior

 Unacceptable behavior from any community member, including sponsors and those with decision-making authority, will not be tolerated.